DaniDL346/Coral_Reef_AI/README.md

 ## Dataset Content
-* Dhe dataset is named "Corals Worldwide Distribution", from [Kaggle]( https://www.kaggle.com/datasets/natalialimanska/corals-worldwide-distribution/data?select=corals_worldwide_test_set.csv).
+* The dataset is named "Corals Worldwide Distribution", from [Kaggle]( https://www.kaggle.com/datasets/natalialimanska/corals-worldwide-distribution/data?select=corals_worldwide_test_set.csv).
 It consists of 10 columns and 2451 rows, it is 205 kB in size.

 The ten columns consist of:
   1. name: sea name